 For the purposes of this policy a unit (caravan) is classed as a single dwelling, which is capable of being moved from one place to another.
-This can be in the form of a traditional caravan, which is towed on the back of a vehicle or a chalet type dwelling normally made up of one or two parts joined together on site.
-The precise definition of a caravan can be found in Section 29(1) of the Caravan Sites and Control of Development act 1960 (as amended).
+This can be in the form of a traditional caravan, which is towed on the back of a vehicle, or a chalet type dwelling normally made up of one or two parts joined together on site.
+The precise definition of a caravan can be found in Section 29(1) of the 1960 Act (as amended).

 It is important for the setting of fees and charges to be able to determine the precise number of units on each site.
-All sites must have planning permission, deemed permission for those sites in existence with the enactment of the Caravan Sites and Control of Development Act 1960 or a Certificate of Lawful Use, which sets out the maximum number of permissible units.
+All sites must have planning permission, deemed permission for those sites in existence with the enactment of the 1960 Act or a Certificate of Lawful Use, which sets out the maximum number of permissible units.
 This will be the determining factor for calculating the number of units for each site.
 However, there may be occasions due to historic use where this information is not available within the planning permission granted for the site and in these instances, calculations will be based on the number of units set out in the existing site licence.